RavenousLegs

 Local people in Bir

-The official language of Bir is Kangri (Himachali dialect) but the locals generally speak Pahadi - a mixture of Kangri and Punjabi.
+The official language of Bir is Kangri, which is a dialect of Himachali.
+But the locals usually speak a mix of Kangri and Punjabi, which they call Pahadi.

-The traditional dress for women in Himachal is Pattu, which they wear during special occasions.
-Though most women are seen wearing salwar kameez, the older ladies still wear the traditional dress regularly.
+When it comes to dress, the traditional attire for women in Himachal is called a Pattu.
+They wear it during special occasions, but even though most women wear salwar kameez, the older ladies still stick to the traditional dress.

 Pattu - traditional dress for women in Bir, Himachal Pradesh